FormalSnake/kalele-new-tab/README.md

 	"wallpapers": "your key here"
 }
 `
 You can get your keys from [open weather map](https://openweathermap.org/api) and [nasa](https://api.nasa.gov/).
-Obviously my keys are not included in the source code, since this they must remain secret.
+Obviously my keys are not included in the source code, since they must remain secret.